 Many gamers use Windows for gaming since it is hard to play games on Linux.

-Until a Linux distro came out that enables gamers to play games on Linux.
-This distro is called SteamOS.
+Until a Linux distro came out that enables gamers to play games on Linux, this distro is called SteamOS.

-This distro is dedicated to gamers and games, so if you are a gamer this is the best one for you.
+This distro is dedicated to gamers and games, so if you are a gamer, this is the best one for you.

 Qubes OS: best distro for security

-The idea is the good isolation environment.
+The idea is an excellent isolation environment.

 The world is changing every day, who knows what will be the best in the future?
 See you then.